JeudiMami/alx-system_engineering-devops/0x02-shell_redirections/README.md

+Script: 0-hello_world
+This script reads the words "Hello, World".
+Script: 1-confused_smiley
-This script prints 'Hello World'
+This script displays a confused smiley.